mblwhoi/drupal_faceted_search/README.txt

 Note also that, because it is embedded in Faceted Search's results page, the view cannot use exposed filters or URL-based arguments.

-Assuming that Faceted Search is already installed and configured on your site, here are the step-by-step instructions to use a View to display search results:
+Assuming that both Views and Faceted Search are already installed on your site, here are the step-by-step instructions to use a View to display search results:

 1. Go to Administer > Site building > Views, and click Add to create a new view.